partrickJhonson/beef/Autorun-Rule-Engine.md

 that are automatically triggered on the hooked browser if certain conditions are matched.

 If you are a BeEF aficionado, you were probably waiting for this for a long time :-) The old static autorun functionality has been removed.
 The main features of the new ARE are the following:
-* **Dynamic:**
-  * Pre-load rules from `<beef_root>/arerules/enabled` directory at start-up, or load them at runtime while BeEF is running, then trigger them on each hooked browser.
-  * RESTful API calls are documented in detail later here.
+* **Dynamic:** pre-load rules from <beef_root>/arerules/enabled directory at start-up, or load them at runtime while BeEF is running, then trigger them on each hooked browser.
+RESTful API calls are documented in detail later here.
-* **Non-intrusive:**
-  * Command modules now have support for returning execution status and result data (useful for chaining).
-  * This didn't require a huge amount of refactoring, just some smart changes to the API only.
-  * Command modules that are not adapted to be run with nested-forward chaining mode return UNKNOWN status by default.
+* **Non-intrusive:** command modules now have support for returning execution status and result data (useful for chaining).
+This didn't require a huge amount of refactoring, just some smart changes to the API only.
+Command modules that are not adapted to be run with nested-forward chaining mode return UNKNOWN status by default.
 You can still launch them with the sequential chaining mode.
-  * If you need to chain modules output/input though, you will need to add one or two lines of dumb-proof JavaScript to the command modules if the rule is in nested-forward chain mode (more on this later here).
+If you need to chain modules output/input though, you will need to add one or two lines of dumb-proof JavaScript to the command modules if the rule is in nested-forward chain mode (more on this later here).
-* **Evolving:**
-  * You will likely see the ARE evolve to address common client-side needs for the lazy pentester.
+* **Evolving:** you will likely see the ARE evolve to address common client-side needs for the lazy pentester.

 #### Table of Contents